StephenAloche/AutoClicker/README.md

 AutoCliker is a small application, allowing you to recorde a clicking process and execute it multiples time.

-Warning ! : For now this application was meant to be use ponctually and many very usefull featurs are missing.
+Warning !
+For now this application was meant to be use occasionally and many very usefull featurs are missing.
 Read the Roadmap for more informations.

 ## Installation